Transcript: Human Neurotransmitters in Plants

-Last year a strange letter was published in the Journal of neuropsychiatry and clinical neuroscience suggesting fruit as a treatment for depression.
-Starts out talking about how bad the disease is, how abnormally low levels of neurotransmitters like serotonin in the brain may be responsible, how we now have several classes of drugs such as SSRIs—Prozac--that may work by boosting serotonin levels, but then of course notes how these medications bring with them some serious problems side effects, etc. And so a new therapeutic approach is needed.
+A strange letter was recently published in the Journal of Neuropsychiatry and Clinical Neuroscience, suggesting fruit as a treatment for depression.
+It starts out talking about how bad the disease is, how abnormally low levels of neurotransmitters like serotonin in the brain may be responsible, how we now have several classes of drugs, such as SSRIs (like Prozac) that may work by boosting serotonin levels—but then, of course, notes how these medications bring with them some serious problems, side effects, etc. And, so, a new therapeutic approach is needed.

-How about using high-content sources of serotonin to provide our body with these substances, you know, like, plantains, pineapples, bananas, kiwis, plums, and tomatoes.
-What?!
-Since when do plants have animal neurotransmitters?
+How about using high-content sources of serotonin to provide our body with these substances?
+You know, like plantains, pineapples, bananas, kiwis, plums, and tomatoes.
+What?
+Since when do plants have human neurotransmitters?
 Since forever, I was surprised to learn.

-Humans use serotonin as a neurotransmitters, plants use serotonin is in a protective role, adaptation, flowering, establishing it’s shape, In fact the same drugs that we use to affect our psychology can affect a plants biology.
-This is your plant (St. Johns Wort).
-This is your plant on, Prozc, , Ritalin, , amphetamines.
+Humans use serotonin as a neurotransmitter.
+Plants use serotonin in a protective role—adaptation, flowering, establishing its shape.
+In fact, the same drugs that we use to affect our psychology can affect a plant’s biology.
+This is your plant—St. John’s Wort.
+This is your plant on Prozac, Ritalin, amphetamines.

-OK, so bioactive human neurotransmitters in plants, but what’s in it for us?
+Okay; so, fine.
+Bioactive human neurotransmitters in plants—but what’s in it for us?
 Can fruit really be used to treat depression?

 We’ll find out in tomorrow’s video-of-the-day.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.